Detroit Water Quality at a Glance

 Check Your Service Line

-Use Detroit’s Lead Service Line Lookup Tool at detroitmi.gov/lsl-lookup to check if your home has a lead service line.
-Apply for the free replacement program if identified as having lead lines.
+Use Detroit’s Lead Service Line Lookup Tool at detroitmi.gov to check if your home has a lead service line.
+Apply for the free replacement programme if identified.
+Under the EPA’s updated Lead and Copper Rule Improvements, utilities must accelerate replacements — applying now puts you earlier in the queue.
+See our water quality hub for general guidance on lead in drinking water.

 Get Free Filters